 Having written about the best films and albums of our nascent century, it seems apt to turn my attention to literature, which is ostensibly the third leg beneath my personal stool of modern culture, which would tip precariously without each of its two fellows.

 Allow me to explain my choice, please.
-Almost two years ago this month, I posted a blog item about how much I was enjoying Thoughts On The Dead.
-It was a funny website, for sure, written by a very good writer, cleverly exploring cultural themes I enjoyed exploring, with laughs to be had, for those willing to laugh about arcana of the most arcane variety.
+Some years ago, I posted a blog item about how much I had been enjoying Thoughts On The Dead.
+It was a funny website, for sure, written by a very good writer, cleverly exploring cultural themes I enjoyed exploring, with laughs to be had, for those willing to guffaw about arcana of the most arcane variety.
 Good stuff!
 Ha ha ha!

 I have truly enjoyed reading The Book With No Title episodically, in real time, classic 19th Century Dickens-style.
 And you can read it that way, too, if you want, as all 70 chapters are independently referenced and linked for now on a single reference page.
 Once you start, or when you finish, or somewhere in between those points, I hope you will acknowledge the author’s awesome undertaking by hitting the “Donate” button on his site.